NetXMS

 Zabbix offers several advantages, including:

-• Highly customizable and flexible.
+• Highly customizable and scalable

 Cons

-Zabbix also has some limitations, including:
+Zabbix also has some disadvantages, including:

 FAQ